Sigma represents owner for production facility project

 west milwaukee, wisconsin

-The Journal Sentinel, Inc. selected The Sigma Group as their owner’s representative for the construction of a new production facility for the Journal Sentinel.
-The project budget of approximately $107 million included new state-of-the-art production presses and packaging and distribution equipment as well as a 400,000 SF production facility building on a 40-acre site located in West Milwaukee, Wisconsin.
+The Journal Sentinel, Inc. selected The Sigma Group as their owner’s representative for construction of a new production facility for the Journal Sentinel.
+The project budget of approximately $107 million included new state-of-the-art production presses and packaging and distribution equipment, as well as a 400,000-square-foot production facility building on a 40-acre site in West Milwaukee, Wisconsin.

-Journal Sentinel assembled an executive task force consisting of five executives from the Journal Sentinel and Journal Communications, which selected Sigma as the owner’s representative.
-As owner’s representative, Sigma was charged with developing, in concert with the executive task force, a project mission statement, design program and overall project budget and selecting a design-build firm to implement the project.
-The design-build project delivery system was chosen due to the desire to complete a building shell ready to accept production presses and other equipment by the end of 2001, as well the expertise in the newspaper business resided with primarily design-build firms.
+An executive task force consisting of five executives from the Journal Sentinel and Journal Communications selected Sigma as owner’s representative.
+In this role, Sigma was charged with developing, in concert with the executive task force, a project mission statement, design program and overall project budget and selecting a design-build firm to implement the project.
+The design-build project delivery system was chosen due to the desire to complete a building shell ready to accept production presses and other equipment by the end of 2001, as well the expertise in the newspaper business residing with primarily design-build firms.

 Sigma’s responsibilities as owner’s representative, after the selection of a design-build firm, evolved into establishing and negotiating a design-build contract, managing the design development process by contributing construction and code experience to the designer and owner, agency coordination for code and permit reviews and approvals, significant participation in value engineering such that project dollars were spent in areas with the greatest impact to long-term production operations and life-cycle costs, and ensuring proper timing and release of construction bid packages.

 Sigma also helped manage the coordination of owner-furnished equipment and vendors with the design-build firm.